waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Ghost vs. Psychic:** Ghost-type moves are SUPER EFFECTIVE against Psychic.
 *   **Trust Game Data:** Trust `Reachable Unseen Tiles` list.
 Game State is source of truth for levels, etc.
 *   **Failed Interaction Loops:** If an NPC/object interaction yields no progress after 2-3 varied attempts, a different trigger is likely needed.
 (Youngster Route 1 ~T350s, Viridian Forest Youngster T739-743).
 *   **Coordinate Misreads:** Double-check current coordinates from game state before planning movement.
+(Corrected T1581).
 *   **DV Checking Tip:** Hold START while pressing A on a Pokémon's STATS screen to check DVs.
 (Old Man Viridian, T707).
 *   **Notepad `replace` Action:** `old_text` must be an *exact* match.
 If `replace` fails repeatedly, consider `overwrite` for the section or entire notepad.
 *   **Pokémon Switching Menu (Corrected T1068-T1085):** Selecting a Pokémon in the party list opens its action sub-menu (STATS, SWITCH, CANCEL).
 To switch: select 'SWITCH', then select the Pokémon to swap with from the party list.
 Press 'A' on target, then 'A' on 'SWITCH', then navigate to other Pokémon and 'A' to confirm.
 *   **Battle Efficiency (Critique T1231 & T1260):** Avoid prolonged battles with highly defensive Pokémon (e.g., Harden-spamming Metapod) or very low-level Pokémon if they offer low EXP for the time/PP invested.
 Balance agent recommendations (like `wild_encounter_evaluator_agent`) with own judgment on resource cost and battle efficiency.
 Prioritize trainer battles for EXP.
 *   **Cautious Pathing Under Duress (Critique T1535 & T1540):** When a Pokémon is critically injured and poisoned, pathing decisions must prioritize avoiding all optional engagements, even if it means a slightly longer route.
 The risk of being forced into a battle outweighs the minor time save of a more direct, but dangerous, path.
 (Failed to avoid VIRIDIANFOREST_YOUNGSTER5 at (14,18) on Turn 1519).
-*   **Escape Mechanics (Learned T1553-T1555):** Escape chance depends on your lead Pokémon's Speed vs. wild Pokémon's Speed.
-If your Speed is >= wild's, escape is guaranteed on first try.
-If lower, chance increases with each attempt.
+*   **Escape Mechanics (Learned T1553-1555, T1573-1579):** Escape chance depends on lead Pokémon's Speed vs. wild's Speed.
+If Speed >= wild's, escape is guaranteed.
+If lower, chance increases with attempts.
 If escape is critical, lead with fastest available Pokémon that can survive a hit.
+*   **WKG Tool Usage:** Multi-step tool chains requiring output from a previous tool in the *same turn* (e.g., `tools_results.0.node_id`) are not supported.
+Break these into sequential, single operations per turn.
+(Learned T1584-1588).

 ## Defeated Trainers:
 *   OAK'S LAB (ID 40) - (6,6) - Rival Pixel (initial battle)